What Do We Do?

 We pride ourselves on providing high-quality support to schools by ensuring our financial education workshops fit into school timetables and requirements.
 We offer flexible and tailored workshops, with a choice of topics and session lengths.
 If our standard workshops don’t meet your school’s requirements, we are happy to create a bespoke workshop tailored just for you.

-Our workshops are mapped to the English, Welsh and Northern Ireland Curriculums.
+Our workshops are mapped to the English, Northern Irish and Welsh Curricula.
 We typically deliver as a part of designated lesson times, such as Citizenship, Maths or PSHE.

 Our financial education workshop content focuses on the 5 key areas that we believe provide the bedrock of sound money management.
 This includes:

 - What are your goals and how will you use money to reach them?